Skip to content

 Stripe offers other options for setting up your payment form:

 • Pricing tables: Create a pricing table from the Stripe Dashboard and embed it on your site.
-When a customer selects a plan, they’re taken to your checkout page.
+When a customer selects a plan, they’re taken to your payment page.
 Pricing tables don’t support sub-cent pricing.

 • Web Elements: Build custom checkout flows to integrate with your site.